 Some inconsistent sizing

 There is so much to like about these bully sticks and the company that makes them.
 The pizzles themselves are made from grass-fed, free-range cattle in Brazil and have no hormones, additives, or chemicals.
-They’re single-ingredient and cleaned with water then slowly air-dried.
+They’re single-ingredient and cleaned with water then slowly oven-baked to preserve the nutrients.

 Natural Farm bullies come in traditional sticks, as well as springs, rings, braids, and bites.
 Depending on the size and chewing style of your dog, you can choose from standard, select, jumbo, pixie, and extra thin sticks.

-On the sustainability front, the company plants trees in Brazil with every purchase, and the packaging is made with 51 percent recyclable sugar cane.
+On the sustainability front, the company donates a portion of proceeds from every sale to organizations that help animals in need worldwide and the packaging is made with 51 percent recyclable sugar cane.